Background

 10. The blaster virus creates a registry key under HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run\windows, I do not have that registry entry or anything even close to it (screenshot).

 I am 100% certain I have never had the blaster virus.
 However, I'm also 100% confident someone will see this page and send me an email saying "Hey d00d, you're infected with the blaster virus".
-If you do this, be prepared to thoroughly explain why you believe I have this virus or I will be forced to mockingly reply to your email below
+If you do this, be prepared to thoroughly explain why you believe I have this virus or I will be forced to mockingly reply.

 Information About svchost.exe